CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 The mbed example code for the LM75 sensor does something really complicated and long winded to build the temperature as a text.
 The appendix below explains what it does, but we are going to explain here a much simpler method.

-The representation we get from the sensor, stored in data_read, is not too far from the represenntaion of a 16-bit signed integer:
+The representation we get from the sensor, stored in data_read, is not too far from the representation of a 16-bit signed integer:

 .. raw:: html